sayeedkhalshi/content-creation/concept-book/100001-psychology-flaws.md

 3. Generalization of experiences, whch makes people believe true because of teh sacredness of science.
 Even though they could be discarded easily, unnecesary acknowledgements makes us drown in them.

 4. A system can't be proven, if its keep building.
 For a intentional being, its always building.
 From individuals to civilizational.
 Its a learning experience and no story needs to be proved.
 So let everyone build their own personal framework.

+5. The problem with sciences, they wanted to do innovation with math, cause they don't believe in intuition and ideas coming in.
+So without waiting for idea to come, they choose brute forcing.
+Now they can't do math in psychology, so it became a boring subject.
+Where it could be only subject ever exists.